 The beautiful Tanya Roberts (The Beastmaster and Sheena) is overshadowed by scene-stealers Walken and Jones.
 It isn’t entirely Tanya’s fault — her character isn’t very interesting (Roberts also spends most of the movie screaming and whining).
 In addition, Roberts doesn’t have any chemistry with Moore.

 The title song, performed by Duran Duran, doesn’t get much respect nowadays.
 There is something not quite right about men singing a Bond song.
 That being said, I like the band and I really enjoyed the melody — it’s enjoyable and catchy.
 Finally, I really love Maurice Binder’s title sequence — it’s flashy, bouncy and gorgeous.

 Conclusions & Final Thoughts:

 I first watched A View to a Kill during its initial theatrical run.
-We were all well aware that this was the end of something and a feeling of bittersweet elation was in the air.
+We were aware that this was the end of something, and a feeling of bittersweet elation was in the air.
 That’s probably why I still have a soft spot for the movie.
-A View to a Kill does have a few things going for it.
-The plot revolves around the computer industry, which makes the movie more relevant now than ever before.
-Director John Glen never allows the pace to slag at all.
-The main complaint is that Moore was too old, but in a youth-obsessed culture I kinda find it refreshing to see a mature actor at the helm of one of cinema’s biggest franchises.
-Warts and all, it’s a fun movie that gets the job done.
+Plus, the film’s plot revolves around the computer industry, making A View to a Kill more relevant now than ever before.
+Warts and all, it is a fun movie.
 Color, 131 minutes, Rated PG.

 James Bond will return